cpfpengfei/VASP-Examples/README.md

-# VASP-Examples
-VASP examples and tutorials
+# Compilation of VASP notes, tutorials and examples
+- Notes and examples are all referenced from different sources
+- These resources are compiled for my personal learning as a beginner

 ## Scripts
 - cleanup.sh: General script to clean up directory, particularly output files